cpu/vexation/site/content/posts/pe-infector-basics/index.md

 The code that implements all of the above is available in the [VeXation Github repo](https://github.com/cpu/vexation) under [the `minijector` folder](https://github.com/cpu/vexation/tree/master/minijector).
 "Mini" because it isn't a finished virus, "jector" because saying "injector" over and over was driving me batty.

-Assuming you have [the same dev environment set up](../setup) as I do you can build the project with `make` (or with debug symbols using `make -DDEBUG`).
+Assuming you have [the same dev environment set up][setup] as I do you can build the project with `make` (or with debug symbols using `make -DDEBUG`).
 If you want to step through an infection process run `make run` which will copy a clean `calc.exe` into the project directory and then run `td32` on the `minijector.exe` binary to let you step through the infection process.

 A few high level notes: